-Josh is a sophomore from Deerfield, Illinois.
+Josh is a senior from Deerfield, Illinois.
 He is double majoring in cognitive studies and public policy studies, and minoring in Medicine, Health, and Society.
 His interest in politics grew from holiday discussions between his extended family and reading the Chicago Tribune every morning before school.
 Josh is on the club baseball team at Vanderbilt.
 He loves to read and hike with his Golden Retriever Sophie.

 Net neutrality is a term that has been in the political lexicon for almost 15 years.
 For many though, it has only entered their consciousness in the wake of heated debates over its repeal.

 Vanderbilt students, like millions of their peers around the country, have become poster children for the issue.
 Born into a world dominated by technology, their academic and professional careers have been characterized by the internet.
 The prospect of a shake-up coming to the internet and the way it is accessed can affect everything from leisure activity, like watching Netflix, to professional research and work.
 Daniel Gervais, Director of the Vanderbilt Intellectual Property Program at Vanderbilt Law School, weighed in on the rule reversal and what it may mean for higher education.

 Net neutrality was coined by legal scholar Tim Wu in 2003.
 It is the principle that internet service providers (ISPs), such as Verizon or Comcast, must treat all internet content and data equally.
 This means that providers cannot block or slow down certain content from users, nor can they prioritize their own content over that of its rivals.
 Ultimately, net neutrality ensures that everything on the internet is equally accessible.

 Disputes over the regulation of service providers is nothing new for presidential administrations.
 Similar debates went on throughout the Clinton, Bush, and Obama years.